rse/vmix-scripts/README.md

 - [event-reconfiguration.vb](event-reconfiguration.vb):<br/>
-  This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility, allowing one to step forward/backward through an event configuration by re-configuring four NDI input sources (for shared content, one moderator P1 and two presenters P1 and P3).
+  This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility, allowing one to step forward/backward through (or to a particular row of) an event configuration by re-configuring four NDI input sources (for shared content, one moderator P1 and two presenters P1 and P3).

 - [event-title-control.vb](event-title-control.vb):<br/>
   This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility,